Michael Swango: Murders

-In 1989, Swango, now released from prison, found work as a counselor at the state career development center in Newport News, Virginia.
-He was forced out after being caught working on a scrapbook of disasters on work time.
-Swango then found a job as a laboratory technician for ATICoal in Newport News, now Vanguard Energy, a division of CITA Logistics.
+In 1989, Swango was released from prison.
+He worked as a counselor at the state career development center in Newport News, Virginia.
+However, he was forced out after being caught working on a scrapbook of disasters on work time.
+Swango then worked as a laboratory technician in Newport News for ATICoal (which later became Vanguard Energy, a division of CITA Logistics).
 During his time there, several employees sought medical attention with complaints of persistent and increasing stomach pains.
 Around this time, Swango met Kristin Lynn Kinney, a nurse at Riverside Hospital.
-The couple fell in love and planned to marry once they got settled.
+The couple fell in love and planned to marry.
 He was employed until 1991, when he resigned his position to seek out a new position as a doctor.

 In 1991, Swango legally changed his name to Daniel J. Adams and tried to apply for a residency program at Ohio Valley Medical Center in Wheeling, West Virginia.
 In July 1992, he began working at Sanford USD Medical Center in Sioux Falls, South Dakota.
 In both cases, Swango forged several legal documents that he used to reestablish himself as a physician and respected member of society.
 He forged a fact sheet from the Illinois Department of Corrections that falsified his criminal record, stating that he had been convicted of a misdemeanor for getting into a fistfight with a co-worker and received six months in prison, rather than the five years for felony poisoning that he served.

 Most states will not grant a medical license to a violent felon, considering such a conviction to be evidence of unprofessional conduct.
-He forged a "Restoration of Civil Rights" letter from Virginia Governor Gerald L. Baliles, falsely stating that Baliles had decided to restore Swango's right to vote and serve on a jury, based on "reports from friends and colleagues" that he had committed no further crimes after his "misdemeanor" and was leading an "exemplary lifestyle".
+He forged a Restoration of Civil Rights letter from Virginia Governor Gerald L. Baliles, falsely stating that Baliles had decided to restore Swango's right to vote and serve on a jury, based on "reports from friends and colleagues" that he had committed no further crimes after his "misdemeanor" and was leading an "exemplary lifestyle".

-Swango established a sterling reputation at Sanford, but made the mistake of attempting to join the American Medical Association (AMA).
-The AMA did a more thorough background check than Sanford and found out about the poisoning conviction.
+Swango established a sterling reputation at Sanford.
+However, when he attempted to join the American Medical Association (AMA), it conducted a more thorough background check than Sanford and found out about the poisoning conviction.
 That Thanksgiving Day, the Discovery Channel aired an episode of Justice Files that included a segment on Swango.
 Amid the AMA report and calls from frightened colleagues, Sanford fired Swango.
 Kinney went back to Virginia soon afterward after suffering from violent migraines.
 After she left Swango, the headaches stopped.